Zong Zijie

 Zong Zijie (born 20 February 1996) is a Chinese actor based in Singapore.
 He starred in While We Are Young in 2017.

-Personal life
+Early life and education

 Zong was born in China and moved to Singapore when he was 6 years old.
 He studied in Bedok View Secondary School.

 Career

 In 2009, 13-year-old Zong made his television debut in a local television series My School Daze.
 Since then, Zong has been cast in a number of television productions including Star Awards 2016 top-rated series Tiger Mum.

 In 2014, Zong joined Dasmond Koh's company, Noontalk Media, to support his career.

 Zong was nominated for the Star Awards for Best Newcomer in 2018 for his work in While We Are Young where he played the lead role.

+Personal life

+In 2026, Zong was fined and given a driving ban for speeding.